 I see this one a lot in Language Arts teaching manuals under the “Advanced Learner” section.
 While the rest of the class works on one task, the advanced students get into a group and have an unsupervised discussion.

 Group discussions are very difficult to manage – even for adults.
 How do you share your idea safely?
 How do you criticize appropriately?
 How do you stay engaged?
 How do you balance the workload across the group?
 The idea that we can toss kids into a group and expect them to automatically work at a high level is a true anti-pattern.

 If we’re going to do group work, a teacher needs to be present to raise the thinking, to ask interesting questions, to handle the group dynamics.
 Groups need structure and planning.
 They are not a shortcut to higher-levels of thinking.

 Alternate title: do it again, but neater.

 When a student finishes quickly, one anti-pattern is to note that it is sloppy and ask them to re-do it.
-Or to go back and add some more colors.
-Or to do it again in ink.
+Or to go back and add more colors.
+Or to do it again, but this time in ink.
 There’s an emphasis on surface-level decoration.

 Anti-Patterns Seem Right

-Anti-patterns are insidious because they “seem right” due to their popularity.
+Anti-patterns are insidious because they “seem right” on the surface due to their popularity.
 Asking kids to read a book when they’re finished is so pervasive that it seems natural.
 But is it the best use of that child’s limited time with a teacher?

-For me a great test is: does this challenge the student to the point that they need a little help.
-This means we’re finally entering that child’s zone of proximal development, and a lot of gifted students rarely get to spend time there.
+For me, a great test is: does this challenge the student to the point that they need a little help.
+This means we’re finally entering that child’s zone of proximal development (ZPD), and a lot of gifted students rarely get to spend time there.